Asthma Quick Facts

 The likelihood of having asthma differs by race/ethnicity.

-- American Indian and African American middle/high school students are more likely than other students to have been diagnosed with asthma.4
+- American Indian and African American middle/high school students are more likely than other students to have been diagnosed with asthma.5

 There are significant differences in the rates of hospitalizations and emergency department visits for asthma by region of the state.

-- Asthma hospitalization rates for children living in the Twin Cities metropolitan area are 67% higher than for children living in Greater Minnesota.
+- Asthma hospitalization rates for children living in the Twin Cities metropolitan area are almost 75% higher than for children living in Greater Minnesota.

-- Rates of ED visits for asthma for children living in the Twin Cities metro area are nearly twice as high as for children living in Greater Minnesota.
+- Rates of ED visits for asthma for children living in the Twin Cities metro area are nearly 40% higher than for children living in Greater Minnesota.

-- In certain ZIP codes in the city of Minneapolis, hospitalization rates for asthma among children are 4 times higher than the statewide rate.2
+- In certain ZIP codes in the city of Minneapolis, hospitalization rates for asthma are 3 to 5 times higher than the statewide rate.3

 There are also disparities in rates of deaths due to asthma in Minnesota.

-- Among those who were under age 65 when they died, the asthma death rate for African Americans was 6 times higher than it was for whites.5
+- Among those under age 65 when they died, the asthma death rate for African American was 3 times higher than for whites.6

 What is the economic cost of asthma?